 Latin America has recently been disturbed by three waves of anti-government protests: first, unrest broke out in Ecuador on 3 October and then disturbances erupted in Chile and Bolivia on 14 and 21 October, respectively.

-The trigger point for the upheaval in Chile was an increase in the fare for the Santiago subway that was seemingly the last straw amid the country's longstanding economic difficulties.
+The trigger point for the upheaval in Chile was an increase in the fare for the Santiago subway, which was seemingly the last straw amid the country's longstanding economic difficulties.

 As for Bolivia, the turmoil kicked off as a response to claims of electoral fraud in the 20 October 2019 general vote won by incumbent Bolivian President Evo Morales.